Perpetually Fair Assignments Via Balanced Sequences of Permutations: Stronger Fairness After Every Day: Full-Balance

 The top-balance condition considers only the top items for each player.
-The allocations of other items can be arbitrary, and thus unfair. \footnote{ One way to strengthen the top-balance condition is to require that every player gets at least one item from the top $\ceil{n/t}$, not only at the first $t$ days, but also on every sequence of $t$ consecutive days.
-This condition cannot be satisfied already for $n=12$.
-This is because, in the first three days, there must be three pairwise-disjoint subsets of four players each, who receive the top four items.
-In particular, the player who gets item 4 on day 3 has not received any top-3 item so far, and thus must receive one of the top 3 items in day 4.
-This player gets one of the top 6 items both in day 3 and in day 4.
-Hence, some other player does not get any of the top 6 items in these two consecutive days. } The condition can be strengthened as follows: \begin{itemize} \item In the first two days, each player should receive at least one item from the top half (the highest-valued $\ceil{n/2}$ items) --- this condition is the same as in top-balance. \item In the first three days, each player should receive at least one item from the top third (the highest-valued $\ceil{n/3}$ items), \emph{and at least two items from the top two-thirds (the highest-valued $\ceil{2 n/3}$ items)} --- the latter condition is new. \item In general, in the first $t$ days, for every $j\in\{1,\ldots,t\}$, each player should receive at least $j$ items from the highest-valued $\ceil{j n/t}$ items. \end{itemize} All these conditions are formalized succinctly below. \begin{definition} A permutation sequence is called \emph{balanced} if after every day $t\in[n]$, the bundle $Z_i^t$ of every agent $i$ satisfies the following condition for every $j\in[t]$:
+The allocations of other items can be arbitrary, and thus unfair.
+The condition can be strengthened as follows: \begin{itemize} \item In the first two days, each player should receive at least one item from the top $\ceil{n/2}$ items --- this condition is the same as in top-balance. \item In the first three days, each player should receive at least one item from the top $\ceil{n/3}$ items, \emph{and at least two items from the top $\ceil{2 n/3}$ items} --- the latter condition is new. \item In general, in the first $t$ days, for every $j\in\{1,\ldots,t\}$, each player should receive at least $j$ items from the highest-valued $\ceil{j n/t}$ items. \end{itemize} All these conditions are formalized succinctly below. \begin{definition} A permutation sequence is called \emph{fully-balanced} if after every day $t\in[n]$, the bundle $Z_i^t$ of every player $i$ satisfies the following for every $j\in[t]$:

 \end{definition}